 Vice President of Music

-Bred from musical blood, her grandfather was a music teacher and a member of the Cleveland Orchestra, she came from a family where instead of simply singing happy birthday to each other the entire family would break out their various instruments and play the tune instead.
-Hughes grew up playing piano, clarinet, and guitar both solo and in her high school and college orchestral bands.
-Her passion for music extended beyond performance so she decided to learn the business side by obtaining a degree in Entertainment Business from Cal State Northridge.
+Hughes was born into a musical family (her grandfather was a music teacher and member of the Cleveland Orchestra) and grew up playing piano, clarinet, and guitar both solo and in her high school and college orchestral bands.
+Since her passion for music extended beyond performance, Hughes went on to obtain a degree in Entertainment Business from Cal State Northridge.
 Hughes made such an impact on the professors and staff at CSUN that she was offered the highly regarded position of Executive Director of Campus Entertainment.
 During her two years she put on multiple concerts and events booking numerous acts including Jimmy Eat World, Taking Back Sunday, Nikka Costa and Mos Def.

-Highly respected by her peers, Hughes is a seven-time Music Supervisor Guild Award nominee.
+Highly respected by her peers, Hughes is an eight-time Music Supervisor Guild Award nominee.